-The Forum Members are the decision makers in the system.
-The Forum signs off on all food standards and can also request that a draft standard be developed, reviewed, amended or rejected.
-Prior to 2011, the Forum was known as the Australia and New Zealand Food Regulation Ministerial Council (or Ministerial Council).
+The Food Ministers’ Meeting members are the decision makers in the system.
+The Food Ministers’ Meeting signs off on all food standards and can also request that a draft standard be developed, reviewed, amended or rejected.
+Prior to 2021, the Food Ministers’ Meeting was known as the Australia and New Zealand Ministerial Forum on Food Regulation (or Forum).

 - Minister from New Zealand

 - Health Ministers from the Australian states and territories